-ID# Business Feature Require ment Type Potential Application(s)Im pacted Resources that are unable to reflect opportunity costs in their bids, due to their bidding requirements by the ISO.
+ID# Business Feature Require ment Type Potential Application(s)Im pacted Resources that only have limitations which are not accepted by ISO's revised definition such as purely contractual (except for limited three year exception on long term contracts approved through regulatory process), based on economic decisions such as staffing requirements, or purely due to fuel intermittency (e.g. wind and solar) Resources that have limitations which do not exceed the resource's appropriate ISO market unit commitment process timeline (e.g. over 24 hours for long start or extremely long start units, over 4.5 hours for medium, short, or fast units).
+Resources that are unable to reflect opportunity costs in their bids, due to their bidding requirements by the ISO.
 RDRR, RMR, CHP cannot have opportunity costs and are required to bid at or near the energy bid cap and they are not mitigated.
 Resources that require the ISO market to dispatch them when their bids are not eligible, due to the current ISO market rules (i.e. RMR resources).
-OCC- BRQ51 Submit Use-Limited Plan Data Template (ULPDT) for initial approval of use-limit status Core (Existing MF, ULPDT 15 SC shall have the ability to submit a Use Limited Plan Data Template (ULPDT) to begin the use-limitation registration process (can be done anytime throughout the year).
+OCC- BRQ51 Submit Use-Limited Plan Data Template (ULPDT) for initial approval of use-limit status Core MF, ULPDT 15 SC shall have the ability to submit a Use Limited Plan Data Template (ULPDT) to begin the use-limitation registration process (can be done anytime throughout the year).
 MSG resource shall submit resource level and configuration level use limited type and value including supporting documentation.
 MSG resources can enter resource level limitations under the same categories as any other resource.
-Functiona lity) SC's seeking use-limit status must submit necessary information in sufficient time for the ISO to confirm its use-limit status prior to January 1, 2018 otherwise they may need to wait until the following year to complete the process. (business process) Proxy demand response or Reliability Demand Response Resources must complete use-limit registration process to gain access to the four use-limit reached outage cards regardless of whether or not they expect to have opportunity costs.
+(Existing Functiona lity) SC's seeking use-limit status must submit necessary information in sufficient time for the ISO to confirm its use-limit status prior to January 1, 2018 otherwise they may need to wait until the following year to complete the process. (business process) Proxy demand response or Reliability Demand Response Resources must complete use-limit registration process to gain access to the four use-limit reached outage cards regardless of whether or not they expect to have opportunity costs.
 ISO retiring requirement to provide historical information, specifically to show attainable MWhs for each 24-hour period during the preceding year, for support.
-ISO eliminating the five business day response time and the guidelines for approvals based on technology type.
-The following information should be included in the ULPDT and submitted: Scheduling Coordinator ID, Res ID Configuration ID Applicability (start and end time)
+ISO eliminating the five

-California ISO Template Version: 4
+🍣 California ISO Template Version: 4

-Technology Document Version: 1.9
+Technology Document Version: 1.81.9

 Commitment Costs Phase 3 Business Date Created: 12/21/2016